 In 2008, she became BVI’s Children’s Program Director and Marketing Director.
 Ms. Lisa also serves on the adjunct faculty of Old Dominion University where she teaches various levels of ballet.
-She lives in the Larchmont area of Norfolk with her husband and two boys.
-She continues to teach ballet, jazz and tap to the newest generation of dancers while also overseeing the Children’s Program and marketing/public relations efforts of Ballet Virginia International.
+She lives in the Larchmont area of Norfolk with her husband, two boys and a naughty cat.
+She continues to teach ballet, jazz and tap to the newest generation of dancers while also overseeing the Children’s Program as well as the marketing and public relations efforts of Ballet Virginia International.

 Ms. Lydia began her training under the direction of Thaddeus Hayes in Norfolk, Virginia.
 She briefly trained with ODU Ballet and Tidewater Ballet.
 She began her professional training with the Alvin Ailey American Dance Center with a full scholarship.
 Ms. Lydia was invited to become a member of the Alvin Ailey Repertory Ensemble; Ailey’s junior company where she danced for three years.
 She then went on to perform with the Jamison Project under the direction of Judith Jamison for one year.
 Ms. Lydia was also invited by Judith Jamison to dance with the Alvin Ailey American Dance Theater.
 She toured internationally as a principal dancer with the AAADT for seven years.
 Her credits include leading roles in Pas De Duke, Night Creature, Fix Me Jesus from Alvin Ailey’s signature piece Revelations, Suite Otis and many others.
 With her partner Desmond Richardson, Lydia traveled abroad to perform Pas De Duke (a ballet created for Mikhail Baryshnikov and Judith Jamison choreographed by Alvin Ailey) for various guest performances.
 After retiring from AAADT, Ms. Lydia taught ballet, modern and jazz at the Russell School of Ballet (home of the Fairfax Ballet in Fairfax, Virginia).
 She was on faculty with Virginia Ballet Theatre for three years where the enrollment in Modern classes tripled under her direction.
 She also choreographed pieces for VBT II and Virginia Ballet Theatre.
 Ms. Roberts Coco toured with Athletes for Kids as a faculty member reaching out to inner city youth through dance.
 Currently, Ms. Lydia teaches modern and ballet at BVI.
 She also directs community outreach programs such as Nut-to-Go which visits Norfolk Public Schools to introduce classical ballet.
 She resides in Chesapeake with her husband and three girls.